Coaxys-A/HN5/docs/SECURITY.md

 - All SQL interactions use parameterized queries to mitigate injection risks, and the admin raw SQL runner limits execution to read-only statements with CSRF + role verification.
 - Audit logging records user actions, IP addresses (INET6), and payload metadata.
 - Admin payloads validated with `express-validator`, sanitized via `sanitize-html`, and file uploads constrained to 10MB with an antivirus hook placeholder for future integration.
-- Runtime protections include anti-debugger detection, hostname domain locking for `/admin`, and startup checksum verification for `src/server.js` and `src/admin/routes.js`.
+- Runtime protections rely on standard Express hardening (helmet, compression) while keeping the admin router unrestricted by domain locks; integrity monitoring can be added later if required.
-- Sensitive environment variables load from `.env.secure` via the obfuscation runtime with Base64-wrapped values, keeping secrets outside the repository.
+- Sensitive environment variables load from `.env.secure`, keeping secrets outside the repository without additional obfuscation.

 ## Authentication
 - Password hashes generated with bcrypt using cost defined by `DEFAULT_BCRYPT_COST`.